Coloby/quartz_notes/quartz_content/PublicNotes/cockroach poker royal.md

 						- if you win with a similar card, the other player put 3 -
 						- royal goes back to bottom of deck
-						- while the royal is highlighted, it doesn't count to reach 4 cards of same specie
+						- while the royal is highlighted, it doesn't count to reach 4 cards of same species
 					- reveal
 						- before playing, the loser will let the other player know about 1 of his cards, then he can choose to shuffle his hand
 						- if the loser loses again same card, he put